FIR Registered Against individuals Making Personal Attacks Targeting Online Legal India CEO Rajesh Kewat and Company Officials

-Getting constant unwanted or harassing phone calls is not just annoying, it is a legal offence.
+Getting constant unwanted or harassing phone calls is not just annoying, it is an offence.
 Whether it is spam, threats, or repeated unknown numbers, you don’t have to stay silent.
-Indian citizens can now file complaints easily through the TRAI DND portal, cybercrime helpline, or their mobile operator.
-Protecting your privacy is your right, and help is just a few clicks away.
+Indian citizens can now file complaints easily through the TRAI DND portal, or their mobile operator or through ODR.
 This blog will provide you with a complete guide on how to file a complaint against harassing phone calls.
+Read to know more.

 A harassing phone call is any repeated, unwanted, or disturbing call that causes fear, stress, or mental discomfort to the receiver.
 This includes calls that are threatening, obscene, abusive, anonymous, or persistently unwanted, even after you have asked the caller to stop.